Landslide at Malaysia campground leaves 16 dead, 17 missing

-An estimated 94 Malaysians were believed to have been at the campsite in Batang Kali in central Selangor state, around 50 kilometers (31 miles) north of Kuala Lumpur, when the incident occurred, said district police chief Suffian Abdullah.
+An estimated 94 Malaysians were sleeping at the campsite in Batang Kali in central Selangor state, around 50 kilometers (31 miles) north of Kuala Lumpur, when the incident occurred, said district police chief Suffian Abdullah.

 He said the death toll has risen to 16, including a five-year-old boy.
 Seven people have been hospitalized with injuries and rescuers were searching for the estimated 17 missing people, he said.
 Another 53 people were rescued without harm.